Determination of $K^0_S$ Fragmentation Functions including BESIII Measurements and using Neural Networks

 Unsurprisingly, our tests showed that the results are consistent, as other research supports this idea~\cite{Khalek:2021gon}.

+We use cross-validation to avoid overfitting our FFs.
+For each data replica, the datasets with more than 10 points are randomly split into training and validation subsets, each containing half of the points.
+We only use the training group to perform the fit.
+If there are 10 or fewer points, we use all of them for training.
+During the training step, the $\chi^2$-value of the validation set is monitored.
+The fit is stopped when $\chi^2$ of the validation set reaches its minimum.
+Replicas whose total $\chi^2$ per point is larger than three are discarded.
 We are therefore convinced that our results do indeed describe the data, rather than the specific setup of the NN.
 Finally, we decided to use 100 replicas for our analysis, as it was shown in a previous study to be enough to represent the central values and uncertainties of the FFs~\cite{Soleymaninia:2022qjf}.

 The Monte Carlo approach has become a prevalent technique in various QCD analyses for error propagation, as evidenced by its application in studies such as~\cite{Sato:2016tuz,Sato:2016wqj, Moutarde:2019tqa,NNPDF:2017mvq,AbdulKhalek:2019mzd}.
 Here, this method involves estimating the posterior probability distribution of NN parameters through fitting multiple times.
 Each fit is conducted independently using a pseudo dataset, known as a replica, resulting in an optimal set of parameters and therefore FFs.
 Subsequently, the results of all fits collectively encapsulate the probability distribution of the data in FFs.
 Therefore, we define both the central value as the mean of the replicas, and the uncertainties of FFs as the standard deviation over the replica set.